ART CLEVELAND PLAY THERAPY ENDOWMENT SCHOLARSHIP - Fund #8557

 JOHN P. & JANE W. WAKEMAN MEMORIAL SCHOLARSHIP FOR ARTS IN SOCIAL WORK – Fund #5278

-This scholarship was established by Mary Wakeman to honor her parents, John and Jane.
-BSW and MSW students with an expressed interest in the study and practice of the arts in social work are eligible for this award.
+Mary Wakeman established this scholarship to honor her parents, John and Jane.
+BSW and MSW students with an expressed interest in studying and practicing the arts in social work are eligible for this award.

 JOYCE HARPER LAIDLAW SCHOLARSHIP IN CHILD WELFARE – Fund #5284